 The Government of Canada, through various regulatory frameworks, has exercised its legislative and jurisdictional authority in the approval and oversight of projects deemed to be in the interest of Canada as a whole, including radio communications, inter-provincial railways, and airports and aerodromes.

-- A letter enclosing the resolution has been forwarded to the Minister responsible.
-Once AUMA receives a response, further action will be taken as required
+- A letter enclosing the resolution was forwarded to the Minister responsible.

 - This resolution aligns with a resolutions adopted by members in 2016 calling on the federal and provincial governments to support the expansion of pipeline infrastructure and expedite increased market access for Alberta’s oil and natural gas exports.